 But this scale isn’t set in stone.
 Here’s a typical approach, one that uses several different therapies

 Lasers target pigment, in this case the melanin in age spots and similar blemishes, and they need good contrast to work effectively.
 What this means is that the best results will be on very light skinned patients with heavily pigmented spots.
-When it comes to darker skin patients typically aren’t so lucky--lasers can’t distinguish between the pigments in age or sun spots and the surrounding pigments in the skin.
+When it comes to darker skinned patients, lasers can’t distinguish between the pigments in age or sun spots and the surrounding pigments in the skin.
 This leads to much more irritation, and can even cause more pigment to form as a response (post-inflammatory hyperpigmentation).
-However, according to Dr. Elizabeth Rostan of Charlotte, NC, most patients don’t need to worry.
+However, according to Giraldo, most patients don’t need to worry.
 “Using the appropriate laser delivered by an experienced technician, these things are safe and very effective for nearly all patients.”

-Notice that she said nearly all patients.
-Those with darker complexions might consider a “pigment blind” procedure like radiofrequency ablation or microneedling, both of which greatly increase collagen, elastin, and other skin protein production while sidestepping a laser’s need for high skin contrast altogether.
+Those with darker complexions might consider a “pigment blind” procedure like radiofrequency ablation or microneedling, both of which greatly increase collagen, elastin, and other skin protein production while sidestepping a laser’s need for high skin contrast.

 Not surprisingly, multi-therapy treatment programs can be expensive, but for many patients the results are worth the price.
-Such a combined approach can run between $1,500 all the way to $5,000, depending on what exactly is being done.
-Which isn’t to say that there aren’t lower price-point treatments available that are extremely effective for the right patient, namely peels, microderm, and injections of specialized medicine (sclerotherapy) which causes highly visible veins to collapse and be reabsorbed.
+Such a combined approach can run between $1,500 and $5,000, depending on what exactly is being done.
+Which isn’t to say that there aren’t lower price-point treatments available that are extremely effective for the right patient, namely peels, microderms and injections of specialized medicine (sclerotherapy) which causes highly visible veins to collapse and be reabsorbed.

 Here’s a more detailed breakdown of procedures by price.
 It’s important to remember, however, that a more expensive option might not necessarily be better in your particular case.
 Talk with your provider before choosing.